|

 tons of quarried rock were sunk in the shoals.
 Twenty million cubic yards of sea bottom were dredged up and piled within the

 walls.
 When the sand was 13 feet above sea level, engineers "unsalted" it by a leaching process.
-Barges brought 50,000 cubic
+Barges brought 50,000

-slips and landings for small craft and flying boats.
+with ferry slips and landings for small craft and flying boats.

 Meanwhile botanists were hunting

 through all the continents for unusual trees and plants.
-For many months orchids, hibiscus, datura, rare silver trees, orange
+For many months orchids, hibiscus, datura, rare silver trees,

-for planting 4,000 trees, 70,000 shrubs, and 700,000 flowering plants.
-To sprinkle the plants--and quench the thirst
+plans call for planting 4,000 trees, 70,000 shrubs, and 700,000 flowering plants.
+To sprinkle the plants--and quench

-cut in the solid rock of Yerba Buena Island.
+reservoir cut in the solid rock of Yerba Buena Island.

 With federal aid were commenced three permanent structures that later